-You may request a speaker attend your next meeting or event who will share more information about climate impacts in Charleston, the new Climate Action Plan, and how you can help be part of a community-wide solution!
+You may request a speaker attend your next meeting or event who will share more information about climate impacts in Charleston, the new Climate Action Plan and what the City is doing, and some tips for how you can help be part of a community-wide solution!

 Meet Your Ambassadors!